WestiferRobin/prism-project/docs/FotfGame/Fotf_Buildings.md

 # Tier X: Citadels
 Only Admin is on Citadel as Leader
-Only Vice is on Dreadnought Ship Leader of Admin Fleet
+Only Vice is on Dreadnought LegionShip Leader of Admin LegionFleet

 while admin.agrees():
     Admin and Vice discuss with Admiral and General